Gather Round the Campfire

 Positioning your brand is the key to loyalty that drives customer retention.
-To give your team a clear point of reference when designing a successful marketing campaign, you need to come up with a brand positioning statement.
+To give your team a clear point of reference when designing a successful marketing campaign, you need to develop a brand positioning statement.

 A descriptive and informative yet concise and authoritative brand positioning statement can become the foundation of your retention strategy while improving brand awareness efforts.